 Emergency financial help when waiting on disability payments.

-It can take as many as six months or longer for the Social Security Administration to approve (or deny) an application for disability.
+It can take as many as six months or longer for the Social Security Administration to approve (or deny) an application for disability, and most people need financial help or extra cash during those months.
 That is a long period of time for a low to moderate income family to wait.
 There are programs that can provide emergency financial help during this time-frame, and the aid will assist applicants as they are waiting on the status of their disability.

 Even after the Social Security Administration (SSA) reviews the application, about 35% of them are rejected.
 Or the application may be returned to the submitter with a request for more information.
 This will of course further slow down the process, which can add to the hardship that the family is facing.